FriendlyTester/Free-Selenium-Course/java/src/test/java/lessons/C_Locators/Locators.md

 ## Lesson 3 - Locators
 Arguably one of the most important skills when it comes to automating Web Applications is finding good realiable locators.
 I consider it a real skill.

 A locator is a query that results in 1-N elements being returned to you, majority of the time it'll be a single element.
 An element being a HTML element from the page such as a input field or an anchor.
 We can then do actions on the element in order to automate the behaviour we are trying to implement, such as clicking and populating fields.

 Fortunately for us, Selenium provide us with many methods to find elements.
 I'm going to list them below in my personal order of preference.
+Working code examples can be found [here](https://github.com/FriendlyTester/Selenium-WebDriver-Examples/blob/master/java/src/test/java/lessons/C_Locators/C_Locators.java).

 ### ID
 This is my preferred approach.
 The reason being that IDs tend to be unique, meaning that your locator will be realiable, even if the site was redesigned or additional content added.